Lloyd M. Bucher: The Pueblo incident

 an action the crew had initially explained away as being a "Hawaiian good luck sign".

 Bucher was psychologically tortured such as being put through a mock firing squad in an effort to make him confess.
 Eventually, the Koreans threatened to execute his men in front of him, and Bucher relented and agreed to 'confess to his and the crew's transgression.'
 Bucher wrote the confession since a 'confession' by definition needed to be written by the confessor himself.
 They verified the meaning of what he wrote, but failed to catch the pun when he said "We paean the North Korean state.
 We paean their great leader Kim Il Sung" ("Paean" sounds almost identical to "pee on").
 Following an apology, a written admission by the United States that Pueblo had been spying, and an assurance that the United States would not spy in the future, the North Korean government decided to release the 82 remaining crew members.
 On 23 December 1968, the crew was taken by buses to the demilitarized zone (DMZ) border with South Korea and ordered to walk south across the "Bridge of No Return".
 Exactly 11 months after being taken prisoner, Bucher led the long line of crewmen, followed at the end by the executive officer, Lieutenant Ed Murphy, the last man across the bridge.

-The U.S. then verbally retracted the ransom admission, apology, and assurance.
+The U.S. then repudiated the ransom admission, apology, and assurance.
 Meanwhile, the North Koreans blanked out the paragraph above the signature, which read: "and this hereby receipts for 82 crewmen and one dead body" (Fireman Duane Hodges was killed by North Korean gunfire during the taking of Pueblo).
 Upon release, several members of the crew were crippled and nearly blind as a result of the brutality and malnourishment.

 No American military operations have been attempted to retrieve USS Pueblo.
 The ship is still officially carried as in commission in the United States Navy's Naval Vessel Register.
 It remains in North Korea as a tourist attraction.